 The WooCommerce variable product helps to create multiple variations of a single product.
-This will save time and effort of store owners from creating each variation from scratch.
-To create variable products using product attributes.
+This will save time and effort for store owners from creating variations from scratch.
+We can create variable products using product attributes.
 The Product Import Export Plugin for WooCommerce imports and exports variable products in a convenient manner.

-An important step here is to map the column header of the CSV file correctly with the fields of WooCommerce so that all product variations and attributes come up without any problems.
+An important step during import is to map the column header of the CSV file correctly with the fields of WooCommerce so that all the product variations and attributes come up without any problems.

 Note: The CSV Import file must be in UTF-8 format.
-For more information about UTF-8 encoding, See How to save CSV / Excel File as UTF-8 Encoded?
+For more information about UTF-8 encoding, refer How to save CSV / Excel File as UTF-8 Encoded?

 - meta:attribute_size – This defines the values of the variations.